Going in Style (2017 film): Release

-Going in Style was released on April 7, 2017, which Warner Bros moved from an original May 6, 2016 date.
+Going in Style was released on April 7, 2017, which Warner Bros.
+Pictures moved from an original May 6, 2016 date.

 Box office

-Going in Style grossed $45 million in the United States and Canada and $39.6 million in other territories for a worldwide gross of $84.6 million, against a production budget of $25 million.
+Going in Style grossed $45 million in the United States and Canada and $39.6 million in other territories for a worldwide gross of $85.2 million, against a production budget of $25 million.

 In North America, the film opened alongside Smurfs: The Lost Village and The Case for Christ, and was projected to gross around $8 million from 3,061 theaters in its opening weekend.
 It grossed $4.2 million on its first day and $11.9 million over the weekend, finishing above expectations and 4th at the box office.
 In its second weekend the film grossed $6.3 million (a drop of 47%), finishing 5th at the box office.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 47% based on 171 reviews, with an average rating of 5.4/10.
 The site's critical consensus reads, "Despite the considerable talent of its leads, Going in Style is light on laughs and plays it safe far too often."
 On Metacritic, the film has a weighted average score 50 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while PostTrak reported filmgoers gave it an overall positive score of 83%.